weizhou0/qtl/README.md

 - Fast and scalable for large data, test 20k genes, 200 cell types, millions of cells, millions of variants
 - Test rare variations.
 Single-variant test is underpowered

+Please see [https://weizhou0.github.io/SAIGE-QTL-doc/](https://weizhou0.github.io/SAIGE-QTL-doc/) for how to run SAIGE-QTL.